Turmeric – Can It Help Prevent Alzheimer’s & Dementia?

 Antiseptic: Turmeric has been used for centuries to treat wounds.

-Cholesterol lowering: Curcumin has been shown to help reduce total cholesterol levels and additionally help lower the bad cholesterol significantly.
+Cholesterol lowering: Curcumin, found in turmeric capsules, has been shown to help reduce total cholesterol levels and additionally help lower the bad cholesterol significantly.

 Turmeric and its effects on the brain